JoaoFPortugal/SEC/documentation/Methodology.md

 #### Notary - User

 The communication between the notary and the user is made using **TCP Sockets**.
-The way that the notary deals with the multiple user connections and requests is with a **producer-consumer** pattern, that is, it has a thread that listens for incoming user connections and the requests associated, placing them in a queue, and then another thread that deals with the requests in the queue.
+The way that the notary deals with the multiple user connections and requests is with a **producer-consumer** pattern, that is, it has one thread (the producer) that listens for incoming user connections and the requests associated, placing them in a queue, and then another number of threads (the consumers) that deal with the requests in the queue.
+In order to process multiple requests at the same time without compromising the individual process delay, we have as many consumer threads as CPU cores.
+We use a [BlockingQueue](http://tutorials.jenkov.com/java-util-concurrent/blockingqueue.html) from Java that is perfect for our needs as we do not require semaphores nor mutexes.

 The user uses a class that works as a "library" to interact with the server.

 #### User - User